o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 DESCRIPTION
 --------------------------------------------------------------------------------------------

-The rmr_trace_ref function return a pointer to the trace area in the message, and optionally populate the user programme supplied size integer with the trace area size, if *sizeptr* is not nil.
+The rmr_trace_ref function returns a pointer to the trace area in the message, and optionally populates the user programme supplied size integer with the trace area size, if *sizeptr* is not nil.

 RETURN VALUE
 --------------------------------------------------------------------------------------------